Structure Constants in equivariant oriented cohomology of flag varieties: Introduction

-We are interested in generalized cohomology theories, called the oriented cohomology theories, defined by Levine and Morel \cite{LM07}.
-They are contravariant functors defined on the category of smooth projective varieties over a field $k$ (usually of characteristic 0) to the category of commutative rings, such that for proper maps, there is a push-forward map on cohomology groups.
-Examples includes Chow rings (singular cohomology) and K-theory.
+We are interested in generalized cohomology theories, called oriented cohomology theories, defined by Levine and Morel \cite{LM07}.
+These cohomologies are contravariant functors defined on the category of smooth projective varieties over a field $k$ of characteristic 0 to the category of commutative rings, such that for proper maps, there is a push-forward map on cohomology groups.
+Examples include Chow rings (singular cohomology), K-theory and algebraic cobordism.
 Chern classes are defined for each oriented cohomology theory $\hh$, and there is an associated formal group law $F$ defined over $R=\hh(\pt)$.
+The machinery works equivariantly as well, resulting in a cohomology theory $\hh_T$ with an associated formal group law $F$ defined over $R = \hh_T(pt)$.

-For flag varieties, generalizing works of Kostant and Kumar \cite{KK86, KK90} on equivariant singular cohomology and equivariant K-theory of flag varieties, the ring $\hh_T(G/B)$ has a nice algebraic model, constructed in \cite{HMSZ14} and studied in \cite{CZZ1, CZZ2, CZZ3} by Calm\`es, Zainoulline, and the second author.
+For flag varieties, generalizing work of Kostant and Kumar \cite{KK86, KK90} on equivariant singular cohomology and equivariant K-theory of flag varieties, the ring $\hh_T(G/B)$ has a nice algebraic model, constructed in Hoffmann {\it et al.} in \cite{HMSZ14}, and studied in \cite{CZZ1, CZZ2, CZZ3} by Calm\`es, Zainoulline, and the second author.
 One can define the (formal) Demazure operators $X_\al$ associated to each simple root $\al$.
 These operators generate a non-commutative algebra, called the formal affine Demazure algebra $\bfD_F$.
-It is a free $\hh_T(\pt)$-module with basis $X_{I_w}, w\in W$, where $X_{I_w}$ is (roughly speaking) a product of the operators $X_\al$, with $I_w$ indicating a reduced word expression for $w$.
+It is a free left $\hh_T(\pt)$-module with basis $\{X_{I_w}\ \vert \ w\in W\}$, where $X_{I_w}$ is, roughly speaking, a product of the operators $X_\al$, with $I_w$ indicating a reduced word expression for $w$.

 The algebra $\bfD_F$ is also a co-commutative co-algebra, where the coproduct comes from the twisted Leibniz rule of the operator $X_\al$.
-Taking the dual, one obtains a commutative ring $\bfD^*_F$, which is also a free $\hh_T(\pt)$-module with the dual basis $\{X_{I_w}^*|w\in W\}$, and is isomorphic to $\hh_T(G/B)$.
-Indeed, for Chow group/singular cohomology/K-theory, $X_{I_w}^*$ coincides (up to various normalizations) to the Schubert classes.
+Taking the $\hh_T(\pt)$-dual, one obtains a commutative ring $\bfD^*_F$, a free $\hh_T(\pt)$-module isomorphic to $\hh_T(G/B)$, together with a dual basis $\{X_{I_w}^*\ \vert \ w\in W\}$.
+Indeed, for equivariant Chow group/singular cohomology/K-theory, $X_{I_w}^*$ coincides, up to various normalizations, to the Schubert class associated with $w$.
+Then $H_T^*(G/B)$ and $K_T(G/B)$ are achieved with the same module basis, and a restricted coefficient ring: a polynomial ring for $H_T^*(G/B)$ and Laurent polynomial ring for $K_T(G/B)$.